 We expect our competition to continue to increase, as there are generally no substantial barriers to entry to the markets we serve.
 In addition to established enterprises such as traditional banks and credit unions, we may also face competition from new entrants such as early-stage companies or "buy-now, pay later" service providers attempting to capitalize on the same, or similar, opportunities as we are.
 Some of our current and potential competitors have longer operating histories, particularly with respect to financial services products similar to ours, significantly greater financial, technical, marketing and other resources and a larger customer base than we do.
 This allows them to, among other things, potentially offer more competitive pricing or other terms or features, a broader range of financial products, or a more specialized set of specific products or services, as well as respond more quickly than we can to new or emerging technologies and changes in customer preferences.
-Our existing or future competitors may develop products or services.
+Our existing or future competitors may develop products or services that are similar to our products and services or that achieve greater market acceptance than our products and services.
 This could attract customers away from our services and reduce our market share in the future.
 Additionally, when new competitors seek to enter our markets, or when existing market participants seek to increase their market share, these competitors sometimes undercut, or otherwise exert pressure on, the pricing terms prevalent in that market, which could adversely affect our market share and/or ability to capitalize on new market opportunities.